-

 100% of post-event respondents noted that the networking and sharing opportunities provided by the symposium were effective, and that they were able to learn from colleagues at other institutions.

-“The IDEAS Symposium was incredibly inspiring, primarily because it underscored the global demand for diverse perspectives in study abroad programs,” said attendee Stanford Fichtman.
+“The IDEAS Symposium was incredibly inspiring, primarily because it underscored the global demand for different perspectives in study abroad programs,” said attendee Stanford Fichtman.
 “Representing Kapiʻolani Community College, I not only gained valuable insights into U.S. State Department programs but also connected with study abroad leaders from across the country.”